Plate-fin heat exchanger

 A plate-fin heat exchanger is a type of heat exchanger design that uses plates and finned chambers to transfer heat between fluids, most commonly gases.
 It is often categorized as a compact heat exchanger to emphasize its relatively high heat transfer surface area to volume ratio.

 The plate-fin heat exchanger is widely used in many industries, including the aerospace industry for its compact size and lightweight properties, as well as in cryogenics where its ability to facilitate heat transfer with small temperature differences is utilized.

-Aluminum alloy plate fin heat exchangers, often referred to as Brazed Aluminum Heat Exchangers, have been used in the aircraft industry for more than 60 years and adopted into the cryogenic air separation industry around the time of the second world war and shortly afterwards into cryogenic processes in chemical plants such as Natural Gas Processing.
+Aluminum alloy plate-fin heat exchangers, often referred to as Brazed Aluminum Heat Exchangers, have been used in the aircraft industry for more than 75 years and adopted into the cryogenic air separation industry around the time of the second world war and shortly afterward into cryogenic processes in chemical plants such as Natural Gas Processing.
 They are also used in railway engines and motor cars.
-Stainless steel plate fins have been used in aircraft for 30 years and are now becoming established in chemical plants.
+Stainless steel plate fins have been used in aircraft for over 35 years and are now becoming established in chemical plants.